There's No Database to Search for Military Members

 Contact a Service Member in an Emergency

-Get Help Contacting a Service Member
+Get Help Contacting Some Service Members

 The U.S. Army and the U.S. Coast Guard no longer provide military locator services.